gabrys/napi.py/README.md

     - on macOS with `brew install p7zip` using [homebrew](https://brew.sh/)

 ## installation
-- `pip install napi-py` for system wide installation
+- `pip install napi-py` for user-wide installation

-## usage as tool
+## usage as CLI tool
 - `napi-py ~/Downloads/MyMovie.mp4` will download and save subtitles under `~/Downloads/MyMovie.srt`

 ## usage as lib